What are Attack Vectors?

 Weak or Missing Encryption

 Lack of encryption makes sensitive data or credentials exposed to unauthorized parties.
 Brute force can exploit weak encryption and get access to sensitive info.
 Using strong encryption methods like SSL can prevent data exposure and protect against man-in-the-middle attacks.
+No encryption is a big risk to data protection and sensitive info.

 Unpatched Software

 Unpatched software creates big holes in cybersecurity.
 These holes are due to bugs and security flaws that are not fixed.
-Outdated software has vulnerabilities that can be exploited through zero-day attacks if not patched immediately
+Outdated software has vulnerabilities that can be exploited through zero-day attacks if not patched immediately.

 Zero-day is a security flaw that has not been patched yet and is being exploited.
 Vulnerability management through regular updates and patching minimizes these risks.